anitapeppercorn/wine-blogger/README.md

 (We have used an Express.js API, configure it to use Sequelize to interact with a MySQL database).

-1. A link to the start up demo video is included here https://youtu.be/KlwsOc-TnfQ
+1. A link to our demo video is included here https://www.youtube.com/watch?v=kg-SZft5_Q4&feature=youtu.be
 2. The application is deployed at https://secure-chamber-23014.herokuapp.com/
 3. This code for the app is published to github at: https://github.com/anitapeppercorn/wine-blogger